INF-3203 Advanced Distributed Systems - 10 ECTS

 Oral exam counting 100%.
 Approved assignments give access to the final oral exam.

 Course requirements: The coursework includes up to 3 written programming assignments graded "Approved" / "Not approved".
-Oral presentation of the assignments and demonstration of a working system can be claimed.
+Oral presentation of the assignments and demonstrations of a working system can in special cases be claimed by the course responsible.
 Participation in the seminars is mandatory.
 Students must expect to prepare for, and give oral presentations of chosen articles in the seminars.